kparc/kcc/README.md

 `n        /"get 42, apply monadic @, get `i, apply monadic @, get `n"
 ```

-Now we have a convincing proof that type name of a type name is indeed a `name`.∎
+A convincing proof that type name of a type name in 𝒌 is indeed a `name`.∎

 ----------------